Arthur Samuel (computer scientist)

-Arthur Lee Samuel (December 5, 1901 – July 29, 1990) was an American pioneer in the field of computer gaming and artificial intelligence.
-He popularized the term "machine learning" in 1959.
-The Samuel Checkers-playing Program was among the world's first successful self-learning programs, and as such a very early demonstration of the fundamental concept of artificial intelligence (AI).
+Arthur Lee Samuel (December 5, 1901 – July 29, 1990) was an American computer scientist and pioneer in the field of computer gaming and artificial intelligence.
+He coined the term machine learning in 1959.
+The Samuel Checkers-playing Program was among the world's first successful self-learning programs, and as such a very early demonstration of the fundamental concept of artificial intelligence.
 He was also a senior member in the TeX community who devoted much time giving personal attention to the needs of users and wrote an early TeX manual in 1983.

 Biography

-Samuel was born on December 5, 1901, in Emporia, Kansas, and graduated from the College of Emporia in Kansas in 1923.
+Arthur Lee Samuel was born on December 5, 1901, in Emporia, Kansas, and graduated from the College of Emporia in Kansas in 1923.
 He received a master's degree in Electrical Engineering from MIT in 1926, and taught for two years as an instructor.
 In 1928, he joined Bell Laboratories, where he worked mostly on vacuum tubes, including improvements of radar during World War II.
 He developed a gas-discharge transmit-receive switch (TR tube) that allowed a single antenna to be used for both transmitting and receiving.
 After the war he moved to the University of Illinois at Urbana–Champaign to become a Professor of Electrical Engineering, where he initiated the ILLIAC project, but left before its first computer was complete.

 Samuel went to IBM in Poughkeepsie, New York, in 1949, where he would conceive and carry out his most successful work.
 He is credited with one of the first software hash tables, and influencing early research in using transistors for computers at IBM.
 At IBM he made the first checkers program on IBM's first commercial computer, the IBM 701.
 The program was a sensational demonstration of the advances in both hardware and skilled programming and caused IBM's stock to increase 15 points overnight.
 His pioneering non-numerical programming helped shape the instruction set of processors, as he was one of the first to work with computers on projects other than computation.
 He was known for writing articles that made complex subjects easy to understand.
 He was chosen to write an introduction to one of the earliest journals devoted to computing in 1953.

 In 1966, Samuel retired from IBM and became a professor at Stanford University, where he worked the remainder of his life.
 He worked with Donald Knuth on the TeX project, including writing some of the documentation.
 He continued to write software past his 88th birthday.

-He was given the Computer Pioneer Award by the IEEE Computer Society in 1987.
+He received the Computer Pioneer Award from the IEEE Computer Society in 1987.
 Samuel died of complications from Parkinson's disease on July 29, 1990.